wleddy/staffing/docs/attendance.md

 1. Sign in to an manager's account
 1. Select "Attendance Report"
-1. Select Activities to report
+1. Select Events to report
 1. 'csv' report file is downloaded to user.
 The report may then be imported into a spreadsheet program such as Excel for additional analysis.